Edge Storage

 Authentication and permissions

-Operations involving buckets, such as uploading, listing, and deleting objects, always require authentication through the Azion account.
+- Azion Teams Permissions: operations involving buckets, such as uploading, listing, and deleting objects, always require authentication through the Azion account.
+Go to Teams Permissions to know more about the available Edge Storage account permissions.

-- Bucket permissions: manage access from the edge and other users to buckets and objects within buckets using the Azion REST API.
+- Bucket permissions: manage access from the edge and other users to buckets and objects within buckets; related to the

 Bucket permissions